Four4Two/squfury-monorepo/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ZBN20: sell order price greater than clearing
 ZBN21: auction order is not buying
 ZBN22: buy order price greater than clearing
-ZBN23: not enough buy orders for sqth
+ZBN23: not enough buy orders for sqfu
 ZBN24: not authorized to perform netting at price

 Contract for Netting Deposits and Withdrawals in ZenBull